Issues in forced migration

 Objectives and learning outcomes of the course

-By the end of the course, students should have:
+By the end of the module, students should have:

 - Familiarity with the terms and principles of international refugee law and with changing patterns of forced migration over the second half of the 20th century.